samlaubscher/Stellar-Drift-Game-M2/README.md

   }
 ```
 ### Github social icon
-I wanted to display a link so users can discover my repository page.
-This allows people to see how the game was built, who it was built by, and even make contact for comments or potential collaboration.
-I knew that the Github icon would work well located on the screen, and once again Font Awesome provided this for me.
+I wanted to display a link so users can discover the repository page.
+This allows people to see how the game was built, who it was built by, and even make contact for comments or potential future collaboration.
+I knew that the Github icon would work well located on the start screen, and once again Font Awesome provided this for me.

 ### Crash screen
 When a successful collision is detected within `collisionDetection()`, the function `crashScreen()` is called.
 As well as displaying the crash screen and the Github icon, this function hides the direction buttons, adds an event listener for the reload button, and triggers an explosion sound to simulate the ship crashing.